Movies and Moving-On??- Life post love failure in movies

-Movies have always glorified love, its beauty, its intensity, and every other aspect that would make you believe in the concept of finding love.
-And movies about love rejections and failures- suicides and tragic ends are shown as a plausible ending!!
+Movies have always glorified love, its beauty, its intensity, and every other aspect that would make you believe in the concept of finding true love.
+And movies about love rejections and failures resort to suicides and tragic ends as a plausible plot ending!

-What makes her inspirational is how she chose to deal with her trauma- setting off on her honeymoon all by herself!!
-Rani in her journey showed us that it is important to love ourselves first and to not lower our standards for anybody.
-She showed us that it is indeed beautiful to be by ourselves.
+What makes Rani inspirational is how she chooses to deal with her trauma; by setting out on her honeymoon all by herself!
+In her journey, Rani shows us that it is crucial to love ourselves before anything and that we should not lower our standards for anybody.
+She showed us that it is liberating and beautiful to be by ourselves.

-Director Atlee’s debut is a fun and emotional ride exploring the depth of the lead characters Regina (Nayantara) and John (Aarya).
+Director Atlee’s debut film is a fun and emotional ride that explores the depth of the relationship of the main characters Regina (Nayantara) and John (Aarya).

-The film was very well-received and still remains one of the finest films ever made in Tamil.
+Varanam Ayiram was very well-received and remains one of the finest films ever made in Tamil.

-Actor Suriya also received critic appreciation for his intense character portrayal.
+Actor Suriya also received appreciation from the critics for his intense character portrayal.